 For instance, let’s assume an employee mistakenly clicks on a malicious link in an email, which corrupts the company’s computer systems.
 If your insurer later finds out that the company did not install any anti-malware software, they could deny you coverage for failure to use preventive measures.

 As seen in the example, before you agree to a cyber liability policy, it’s important to know what you are agreeing to and have adequate security measures on the ground.
 Another option is to contact external security firms to help you get up to speed.

 Proven Steps to Reduce Your Cyber Risk

-Although you totally need cyber insurance, and an insurance plan could protect your business from potential cyber-attacks, the best defense against cyber risks is to tighten your security.
-Sometimes, you can even save on a cyber liability insurance policy if you can show your insurance company records of risk management, like a disaster recovery plan.
+Although you totally need cyber insurance, and an insurance plan could protect your business from potential cyber-attacks, the best defence against cyber risks is to tighten your security.
+Sometimes, you can even save on a cyber liability insurance policy if you can show your insurance company records of risk management, as a disaster recovery plan.